mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 Specification
 =============

-The performance monitoring specification defines a set of behaviour in the drivers for providing runtime information about commands to any 3rd party APM library as well internal driver use, such as logging.
+The command logging and monitoring specification defines a set of behaviour in the drivers for providing runtime information about commands in log messages as well as in events which users can consume programmatically, either directly or by integrating with third-party APM libraries.

 -----------
 Definitions